 The movie was created using Wavefront 3D Animation Software (Model, Preview and Image) and, by today’s standards, extensive in-house software.
 The in-house software was mainly required for creation of the scenes, for which fairly advanced geometrical algorithms have been used.
 For instance, to generate a boulder littered landscape, I created individual rocks by randomly disturbing Poissonian Delaunay tesselations of spheres and then distributing these objects spatially using geometric packing algorithms.

 Music: Arnold Schönberg, String Quartet no 2, op.
 10 (interpretation: The Juilliard String Quartet) and soundtrack of Eddie Jobson, Memories of Vienna.

-On the hardware side we used Silicon Graphics IRIS 3030 workstations for interactive specification of the scenes and animations, and a Celerity 1260 as rendering engine.
+On the hardware side we used Silicon Graphics IRIS 3030 workstations (running UNIX System V with SGI specifics merged in) for interactive specification of the scenes and animations, and a dual processor Celerity 1260 (running BSD 4.2 Unix with System V Release 2 functionality merged in) as rendering engine.
 The renderings were taped with single frame recording and time-expensive pre-roll using a 1 inch (SMPTE-C) Sony video tape recorder (BVH-2500P).
-Later we bought a costly Abekas A-60 digital disk recorder, complying to the CCIR-601 standard (10-bit, 4:2:2 color encoding, interlaced video), that allowed to store fabulous 750 frames on parallel striped disks and record these thereafter in real-time, e.g., on a Betacam recorder.
-The movie was distributed on analog 3/4″ U-matic videocassettes.
+Later we used a costly Abekas A-60 digital disk recorder, complying to the CCIR-601 standard (10-bit, 4:2:2 color encoding, interlaced video).
+That allowed us to store fabulous 750 frames (30 second film snippets) on parallel striped disks and record these thereafter in real-time (!), e.g., on a Betacam recorder.
+The movie was distributed mainly on analog 3/4″ U-matic videocassettes.